yoko72/clappy/readme.md

 ## why EasyCL?

 Easy to write and read.
-You can directly and independently get command line arguments in multiple places.
+You can get command line arguments in multiple places directly and separately.

 e.g. with Easy CL:
 ```